yjiang0929/DSA-18/graphs/day01/README.md

 ![](https://developers.google.com/optimization/images/queens/sol_4x4_b.png)

 Write your code in the `NQueens` class.
-Note that for the tests to pass, you will need to represent the chess-board as a `char[n][n]` - an NxN 2-D `char` array.
-Represent blank squares with a period: `'.'`, and queens with a capital `'Q'`.
+Note that for the testsr` array.
+Represent blank squares with a period: `'. to pass, you will need to represent the chess-board as a `char[n][n]` - an NxN 2-D `cha'`, and queens with a capital `'Q'`.

 <details>
   <summary>Hint 1</summary>